iamdanielklassic256/final-fire-ids/README.md

 ---

-Once the saving group account is set up, members can start saving, track their contributions, and access other features based on the group’s settings.
+Once the saving group account is set up, you will be having three default wallets that is -saving wallet, social fund and loan wallet so members can start saving, track their contributions, and access other features based on the group’s settings.

 ---